johnmcaliley/jeweler/README.markdown

-This for adds a rails3_engine option to the jeweler binary.
+This fork adds a rails3_engine option to the jeweler binary.
 If you use this option, the app skeleton directories and the engine file will be added to the gem.

 Usage: